TheJessieKirk/jam_dungeon_keeper/README.md

 __*Dungeon Keeper* is a Trademark ™, Registered Trademark ®, and/or Copyright © 1997–1999, 2011–2012.
 2016 Bullfrog Productions Ltd. and/or [Electronic Arts Inc.](https://www.ea.com/)__

 ## License
-*JAM: Dungeon Keeper* is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+*JAM: Dungeon Keeper* is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 __*JAM: Dungeon Keeper* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.__
+See the GNU Lesser General Public License for more details.__

-You should have received a copy of the GNU General Public License along with *JAM: Dungeon Keeper*.
+You should have received a copy of the GNU Lesser General Public License along with *JAM: Dungeon Keeper*.
 If not, see [<https://www.gnu.org/licenses/>](https://www.gnu.org/licenses/).

 ## Changes